pypa/packaging.python.org/source/appveyor.rst

 example) copy the built artifacts to a FTP site, or an Amazon S3 instance.
 Documentation on how to do this is included in the Appveyor guides.

-Alternatively, it would be possible to add a ``setup.py upload`` step to the build.
+Alternatively, it would be possible to add a ``twine upload`` step to the build.
 The supplied ``appveyor.yml`` does not do this, as it is not clear that uploading new wheels after every commit is desirable (although some projects may wish to do this).